 The digital transformation of HR departments is well underway, with many organizations choosing HR Information Systems (HRIS) and other best-in-breed solutions to streamline processes such as onboarding and self-service options.
 While digital records are certainly an improvement over paper ones, these systems do little to tame the proliferation of documents scattered in disparate locations, whether physical or virtual.
 Legacy paper files lurk in file cabinets, while digital versions might reside on applications such as SharePoint and Dropbox, siloed within various systems that don’t share data, or even stuck on local hard drives or mobile devices.

-A robust document management system can solve all these issues, taming the chaos and freeing your team up to focus on strategic goals, such as recruitment and retention.
-The solution you choose should benefit your organization in three distinct ways: integration with your current systems, compliance assistance and secure sharing and control of documents, even when you must share them both within and outside the organization.
+A robust HR document management system can solve all these issues, taming the chaos and freeing your team up to focus on strategic goals, such as recruitment and retention.
+The HR document management system you choose should benefit your organization in three distinct ways: integration with your current systems, compliance assistance, and secure sharing and control of documents, even when you must share them both within and outside the organization.

 1. Seamless Integration

-To achieve this goal, your document management system must integrate with HRIS/HCM and other systems, accessing and indexing documents no matter where they reside.
-Further automation can ensure that records are complete, accessible, protected and not duplicated.
-The system should also be capable of recognizing document types so that you can respond to requests by searching across multiple employee files.
+To achieve this goal, your HR document management system must integrate with HRIS/HCM and other systems, accessing and indexing documents no matter where they reside.
+Further automation can ensure that records are complete, accessible, protected, and not duplicated.
+The HR document management system should also be capable of recognizing document types so that you can respond to requests by searching across multiple employee files.

 2. Compliance Automation